Vilzku/snibbets/README.md

 [This file contains the commands needed to create the tables](./server/src/db/setup.sql)

 Download the PostgreSQL server from the official website and setup a root account.
 With that account a new database with relations can be created.
 After creating the relations create an user and grant privileges to it.
-The application assumes the database is runnin in default port 5432 in localhost.
+The application assumes the database is running in default port 5432 in localhost.

 ### Running the application